DigiByte-Core/digibyteprojects/app/views/home/faq.html.md

 There are many features planed.
 Their achievement depends on the willingness of donors, fundraisers and developers.

 ### Bitcoin support
 Adding support for Bitcoin is an important step.
-We can easily change Digis4Commits to support projects either in Bitcoin or in DigiByte.
+We can easily change DigiByteProjects to support projects either in Bitcoin or in DigiByte.
 But supporting multiple currecies in the same project will require more work and an external service to automatically convert currencies.

 ### Multi-signature
 The most important imminent change is the introduction of multi-signature donation addresses:

 When you donate, your money will be sent to a multi-signature address:
-* 1 key will be owned by Digis4Commits,
+* 1 key will be owned by DigiByteProjects,
 * 1 key will be owned by the fundraiser and
 * 1 key will be owned by yourself (if you want to).